ptav/django-copy/README.md

     DJANGOCOPY_IMAGES = 'copy/images/'
     ```

+3. Middleware

+    to automatically add required copy to a view, add `djangocopy.middleware.CopyMiddleware` to `MIDDLEWARE` in the project settings file

+    To enable the cookie consent form add `djangocopy.middleware.CookieConsentMiddleware`

+    To enable automated page visit tracking ad `djangocopy.middleware.TrackMiddleware`

+4. In _urls.py_ add

+    ```
+    path('ckeditor/', include('ckeditor_uploader.urls')),
+    path('accounts/', include('django.contrib.auth.urls')),
+    path('filer/', include('filer.urls')),
+    path('copy/', include('djangocopy.urls')),
+    ```

-3. Flag which 3rd party libraries you want to import into the site by setting eachof the following flags to True.
+5. Flag which 3rd party libraries you want to import into the site by setting each of the following flags to True.
 If not define these are assumed to be False:

     ```
     DJANGOCOPY_ENABLE_BOOTSTRAP4 = True